szabgab/rust.code-maven.com/pages/technology-domains-2023.md

 ---
-title: In which technology domains is Rust used?
+title: In which technology domains is Rust used? - Rust survey 2023
 timestamp: 2024-03-14T16:30:01
 author: szabgab
 published: false